-NQ Professional Cookery (Level 5) prepares you for entry to the hospitality industry at a basic level, or as preparation for further study.
-The emphasis is on gaining practical cookery skills and experience in the hospitality industry.
+The NQ Professional Cookery (Level 5) course will prepare you for entry into the hospitality industry at a competent level, or as preparation for further study.
+The emphasis of this course is on gaining practical cookery skills and experience in the hospitality industry.
 The course is delivered in a well-equipped professional kitchen and training restaurant environment by experienced chef lecturers who have worked in a wide range of roles across the industry.

 What will I learn?